-Even though Kosovo might not be the most famous tourist spot, it is a hidden treasure with an incredibly lovely culture, breathtaking beautiful landscape and amazing places to visit.
-Here are our Top 10 of Kosovo however, there are much more things to do, places to see and experiences to be made.
+Even though Kosovo might not be the most famous tourist spot, it is a hidden treasure with an incredible culture, breathtaking landscape and amazing places to visit.
+Here is our Top 10 of Kosovo!

 Pristina is the capital of Kosovo and full of beautiful spots to visit.
 As Mother Teresa is actually Albanian, the Mother Teresa Cathedral is a must see in the city.
-You can also go up the tower from where you will have an amazing view over the whole city.
-Right across the cathedral you will find one of the “world’s ugliest buildings”, the National Library of Pristina with a very interesting architecture.
+You can also go up the tower to experience an amazing view over the whole city.
+Right across from the cathedral you will find one of the “World’s Ugliest Buildings”, the National Library of Pristina with very interesting architecture.

 Also visit the Newborn Monument which had been constituted on the 17th of February, 2008, the day Kosovo declared it’s independence from Serbia.
 The design of the monument is being changed every year.
 Beside interesting sights to visit, Pristina is full of cafés, music and young people.

 Prizren is Kosovo’s cultural capital and one of the most vistited cities in the country.
 It has a beautiful old town full of history, tradition, culture and beautiful cafés.
 Furthermore, Prizren holds countless ancient mosques and orthodox churches.
 A must do in Prizren is to walk up the fortress and enjoy a breathtaking view over the whole city and the surrounding mountains.

 Peja is located close to the Rugova mountains and also worth a visit.
 A beautiful river flowing through the city, small streets, a bazar full of market stalls, and a beautiful old mosque are waiting for you.
 The whole region around Peja also boasts beautiful landscape as well.